PROFESS

 Anne Kornmayer, M.Sc.

-Anne Kornmayer, M.Sc. works as a research assistant in the project.
+Anne Kornmayer, M.Sc., works as a research assistant at the Chair of Social Psychology and Legal Psychology at LMU Munich.

 We would like to thank the Techniker Krankenkasse for funding the project